finos/morphir/README.md

 # An ecosystem of innovative features

-Supporting the development of your business’ needs in an ever-developing ecosystem based on firm standards and the integration of new languages.
+Supporting the development of your business' needs in an ever-developing ecosystem based on firm standards and the integration of new languages.

 Check out [Stephen Goldbaum's Morphir Examples on GitHub](https://github.com/stephengoldbaum/morphir-examples/tree/master/tutorial)